thunder-engine/thunder-doc/reference/editortool.rst

 ----

-.. _api_EditorTool_6d23fa01:
+.. _api_EditorTool_d76fb4a3:

  void **EditorTool::update** (bool  *center*, bool  *local*, bool  *snap*)

 Updates the controled Component state and performs any necessary operations.
-Parameter *center* used for *center*-based or origin-based transformations.
+Parameter *center* used for center-based or origin-based transformations.
 Parameter *local* used for *local* space or world space coordinates.
 Parameter *snap* enables stepping transform operations.